astsu777/dotfiles/README.md

 *Links* is a text Web browser to run inside a terminal emulator.
 It can be very useful to read certain Web pages by only getting the text and not all the JavaScript, CSS, etc...
 It is very useful to be combined with a RSS reader such as *newsboat* for example.
 The custom config files stored in *links/* contains some customization but it stays very close to the defaults of the program.

 ## Shell/Prompt
 The folder *shellconfig* contains all the config files used to customize my shell and my command prompt.
-It is modular: this means that both *Bash* and *ZSH* configurations are split between different files so it is common in both shells.
-I use *ZSH* on my workstations and *Bash* on all my servers and sometimes workstations: both are using the same dotfiles.
+It is modular: this means that both *BASH* and *ZSH* configurations are split between different files so it is common in both shells.
+I use *ZSH* on my workstations and *BASH* on all my servers and sometimes workstations: both are using the same dotfiles.

 The logic of every file is the following:

-* *bashrc*/*zshrc*: the configuration file of both *Bash* and *ZSH* respectively
+* *bashrc*/*zshrc*: the configuration file of both *BASH* and *ZSH* respectively
+* *inputrc*: customization for *BASH*
 * *zshenv*: file necessary to load my *.zshrc* because it is not located in my *$HOME* folder
 * *common*: settings that are common to both shells (environment variables, some settings, etc...)
 * *functions*: all functions are defined here.
 I wanted them to be separated from aliases